Sustainable Agriculture & Food Systems Small Grants Program

 - pathways for realizing economic return from ecologically-sound crop management practices and fair labor practices;

-- marketing and distribution strategies that support diversified and decentralized supply chains; and
+- marketing and distribution strategies that support diversified, decentralized, and locally self-organized supply chains;

-2. Support California’s rural and urban communities to identify, implement, and evaluate strategies to:
+2. Support California’s rural, urban, and Tribal communities to identify, implement, and evaluate strategies to:

 - expand access to healthy, sustainably produced, culturally appropriate foods;

 - ensure worker wellbeing across the food chain;